richardbraytutor/aws-development-step-by-step/Course Content/S0020 - Mac Setup/L0040 Git, Github, VsCode setup/Git, Github, VsCode setup.md

 myaccount
 ```

-Then, clear these credentials with this command
+- Clear these credentials with this command

 ```bash
 git credential-manager github logout myaccount

 ```

+- Edit the cloned repo above with VS code and try to push the changes

-Then, the next time you try to push/sync with VS Code's source code manager, it will re-prompt you to authenticate the new GitHub account you want to push to.
+it will re-prompt you to authenticate the new GitHub account you want to push to.